squarepupil/website-pages/src/nav.md

 ## Info

 This is the info bar at the top of the page.
-The bar goes the full width with an lightly-transparent background of green.
+The bar goes the full width with a lightly-transparent background of green.